-How to Wash Compression Socks in the Washing Machine
+How to Wash Compression Socks in a Washing Machine

 There is the debate of whether or not you should wash your compression socks in a washing machine.
 Now, a lot of people warn against machine washing, but it is understandable that some people simply may not have the time to hand wash their compression socks after every use.

 Luckily, washing compression socks in a washing machine is very easy.
 However, you do have to take more care than if you were to wash your socks by hand.
-The first step to washing your compression socks by machine is inspecting the bands of your socks.
+Here’s how to do it safely:

 - Inspect the Elastic Bands: Compression socks contain elastic bands that tend to attract more dirt and oils.
 It's best to hand wash these sections as they might be overlooked in the machine.